GSA MAS Support

 What is the GSA Schedule?

-MAS is a governmentwide contract channel with pre-negotiated terms.
+MAS is a governmentwide buying lane with pre-negotiated terms.

 Agencies use MAS to buy commercial products and services faster at established pricing.
-In many categories, buyers increasingly prefer contract vehicles because it reduces friction and standardizes terms.
+In many categories, buyers increasingly prefer contract vehicles because they reduce friction and standardize terms.
+For contractors, that means scope, pricing, disclosures, and maintenance all need to line up.

-Program scale High annual sales volume across agencies.
+Program scale High annual sales volume across agencies and categories.

-Compliance-first Pricing, scope, and disclosures must hold up under review.
+Compliance-first Pricing, scope, and disclosures need to hold up under review.

-Long-term lane Post-award maintenance is as important as the initial offer.
+Long-term lane Post-award maintenance matters as much as the initial offer.

 Learn more directly from GSA: Multiple Award Schedule overview.